harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz/iac-scans-with-wiz.md

 <br/>
 <br/>

-You can include [Wiz](https://www.wiz.io/) vulnerability scans in your Harness pipelines.
-Harness currently supports the following:
+You can include [Wiz](https://www.wiz.io/) IaC scans in your Harness pipelines.

-1. Orchestrated Wiz scans for container images
-2. Ingestion of Wiz scan reports (JSON/SARIF format) generated for container images and repositories

 ## Important notes for running Wiz scans in STO